Panel: “How Leadership Impacts Transformation Success”

 I’m a technology leader who’s spent the last 25+ years not just delivering software—but rethinking how it’s delivered.

-If there’s a theme to my career, it’s this: technology works best when we stop treating it like a cost center and start leading it like a strategic partner.
-My mission is to help others see—and build—that future.
+“Technology works best when we stop treating it like a cost center and start leading it like a strategic partner.”

 Learn more from my mission, collaboration, and posts.